 Recognizing opportunities and threat

 The opportunities part is where you think about all the external factors that can increase your sales revenue.
+By conducting a thorough analysis, you can identify growth opportunities that can help your restaurant expand and thrive in a competitive market.

 Maybe it’s high time you introduced a separate menu for patrons who’ve adopted a vegetarian lifestyle or participated in a culinary event to reach new audiences.